makersacademy/chitter-challenge/README.md

 A local PostgreSQL database (named 'chitter') was created for Chitter to use during development.
 The ChitterHandler class in lib/model.rb uses the `pg` gem to interact with the local database using PostgreSQL commands.
 There is no public database for this app so you will need to create one yourself based on the docs/db-model plot; the elements which have been implemented are listed with a + rather than a -.

 Tests have been set up to run with RSpec and Capybara.
 You can run the full suite using the `rspec` command, or run a specific feature/unit spec file e.g. `rspec spec/features/chitter_spec.rb`.
-Note there are default peeps specified in the ChitterHandler which will need to be manually inserted into the database for the tests to work.
+Note the tests use a separate database named 'chitter-test' to avoid making a mess of the development/production databases; the setup_test_db method called by spec/spec_helper.rb empties 'chitter-test' and populates it with the default peeps specified in the ChitterHandler, before each test is run.

 ---